learnwithvikasjha/grafana-course-on-udemy/01-introduction-to-grafana/overview.md

 # What is Grafana? 🤔
 Grafana is a powerful open-source platform for monitoring and observability.
-It has two editions, opensource and enterprise.
+It has two editions, open source and enterprise.

+## Quick Comparison

 | Feature/Aspect                      | Grafana Open Source                     | Grafana Enterprise                      |
 |-------------------------------------|-----------------------------------------|-----------------------------------------|